staceybeck/teambrainiac/README.md

-# University of Michigan Master of Applied Data Science Capstone Team Brainiac
+# University of Michigan Master of Applied Data Science Capstone
+## Using Support Vector Machine and 3D Convolutional Neural Networks to Predict Brain States in Task-Based Functional Magnetic Resonance Imaging (fMRI)

 Authors: